 Records of the Berwick, Maine, town meeting on April 3, 1809 (before South Berwick, Berwick and North Berwick were separate towns) called for the construction of a powder house.
 It seems likely this building gave its name to Powder House Hill, also known as Butler's Hill.

 The Cushing mansion on Main Street, South Berwick, was torn down in late 1924 to make way for South Berwick Central School.
 In its day, it had been almost as famous as the Jewett House, and adorned Maine postcards.
 Also well known was its occupant, Madame Olive Cushing (c.1758-1853), who had received General Lafayette on his visit in 1825.
 This is a transcription of a 1902 essay by Madame Cushing’s grandson, Charles C. Hobbs.
-We are grateful to Terry Heller of Coe College for typesetting this essay and correcting some typographical errors.
+The Old Berwick Historical Society is grateful to Dr. Terry Heller of Coe College for typesetting this essay and correcting some typographical errors.

-Quamphegan Landing, South Berwick, 1877 Landing looking over the falls.
+Quamphegan Landing, South Berwick, 1877 The landing from the bridge above the falls.

-In the 2003 photo right, South Berwick’s old, Quamphegan Landing, sometimes called the upper landing, can be seen from the Route 4 bridge entering South Berwick from New Hampshire.
+In the 2003 photo right, South Berwick’s Quamphegan Landing, sometimes called the Upper Landing, can be seen from the Route 4 bridge entering South Berwick from New Hampshire.
 This photo is a view looking downstream, with the corner of the hydroelectric plant built early 1900s showing at left.
 The Counting House is out of view to left, and the rest of the site where the Portsmouth Manufacturing Company once stood is below the hydro plant.
-Today this grassy area is a new town park.
+Today this grassy area is a town park.
 The South Berwick Sewer District plant lies beyond.

 In 1831, New Hampshire native Samuel Hale gathered investors to purchase the water rights at Quamphegan Falls at the head of navigation on the Piscataqua/Salmon Falls Rivers, ten miles up from Portsmouth.
 The 275-foot dam with its 19-foot pitch held promise for water-powered machinery of the industrial revolution.
 Within a few years, the Portsmouth Manufacturing Company's four-story brick textile mill was built on the Maine side of the river, along with a Greek Revival-style corporate office, the Counting House.